babel/website/docs/usage/caveats.md

 ## ES5

-Since 6to5 assumes that your code will be ran in an ES5 environment it uses ES5 functions.
-So if you're using an environment that has limited or no support for ES5 such as lower versions of IE then using the [es5-shim](https://github.com/es-shims/es5-shim) along with the [6to5 polyfill](/docs/usage/polyfill) will add support for these methods.
+Since babel assumes that your code will be ran in an ES5 environment it uses ES5 functions.
+So if you're using an environment that has limited or no support for ES5 such as lower versions of IE then using the [es5-shim](https://github.com/es-shims/es5-shim) along with the [babel polyfill](/docs/usage/polyfill) will add support for these methods.

 ## Internet Explorer